HsiangHung/Machine_Learning_Note/Regression/README.md

 2. Multicollinearity reduces the precision of the estimate coefficients, which weakens the statistical power of your regression model.
 You might not be able to trust the p-values to identify independent variables that are statistically significant.

+Severe multicollinearity is a major problem, because it increases the variance of the regression coefficients, making them unstable.
+The more variance they have, the **more difficult it is to interpret the coefficients**.

 ### How to test Multicollinearity?

 1. Correlation matrix / Correlation plot